jameszaghini/floaty/README.md

 A browser window that floats on top of other application windows.

+Floaty presents Youtube, Vimeo & Twitch videos using the entire window, while hiding the window controls so you can watch a video while you work or play.

 ![Shows floaty floating above another app](assets/screen-shot.jpg "Screen shot")

 ## Installing floaty